LennonLab/mutual-dorm/README.md

 #### XML Script

 CompuCell3D uses an XML script (`MutualDorm.xml`) to establish the base parameters of the simulation.
 Various plugins are coded into this file to establish constraints and behaviors, including defining cell types and declaring which cells will initialized and where.
 The background medium is declared as its own cell type, and it will be initialized as a single cell.
-Resouces are also declared, including the speed of their diffusion, and strength of chemotaxis.
+The dimensions of the 2D plane of the simulation are defined here, and the boundaries of this plane are defined as "periodic", meaning that the top of the plane is connected to the bottom, as are the left and right, as opposed to boundaries with solid edges.
+Resources are also declared, including the speed of their diffusion, and strength of chemotaxis.
 Here, A cells have chemotaxis towards $R_B$ and $R_C$, while B cells have chemotaxis towards $R_A$ and $R_C$.
-The medium is set to secrete a constant value of $R_C$ every timestep, and as cells grow and use up space in the medium,
+The medium is set to secrete a constant value of $R_C$ every timestep, and as cells grow and move into pixels previously occupied by the medium, those pixels no longer secrete $R_C$.

 Importantly, this script contains information about the contact energies, which essentially define preferences in boundary contact.
 The low contact energy of cells with the medium relative to cells with other cells means that cells have a slight preference to being in contact compared to other cells.
 The magnitude of these energies relative to the temperature parameter determine the extent of the preferences.